w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Explain the different types of roles involved in implementing web accessibility, and introduce the scope of their responsibilities throughout the design and development process.
 Emphasize that accessibility is not primarily a technical aspect but actually an organizational aspect.
 Explain the need for everyone involved throughout the design and development process to have an adequate level of awareness and skills.

 ##### Learning outcomes

 * Understanding that accessibility responsibilities are shared among different roles and positions within the team.
-* Acknowledging the importance of organizational approaches rather than merely technical conceptions of accessibility implementations.
+* Appreciation for the need of organizational approaches rather than merely technical conceptions of accessibility implementations.

 ##### Approximate duration.